Flooristics, LLC

 Share Button

-Installing a wood floor is not something to be left up to amateurs or inexperienced DIY home owners.
-To get a long-lasting wood floor that looks beautiful and performs up to industry standards, someone with experience should be the one to do the installation.
-One of the rookie mistakes that take place when putting in a wood floor is getting the wood pieces out of rack.
+Installing a wood floor is not something to be left to amateurs or inexperienced DIY homeowners.
+To get a long-lasting wood floor, the installation must be done correctly.
+The floor should also look good and perform up to industry standards.
+An experienced installer should handle the job.
+One of the rookie mistakes when installing a wood floor is getting the wood pieces off the rack.

-When mistakes are made in the racking of a hardwood floor, it can lead to a shabby appearance and less than stellar floor performance.
-Some of the problems that layout mistakes can cause include a lightning bolt appearance, stair step look, H-joints or end joints that are simply too close together.
+Mistakes in racking a hardwood floor can create a shabby appearance and reduce the floor’s performance.
+Some of the problems that layout mistakes can cause include a lightning bolt appearance, a stair step look, H-joints, or end joints that are simply too close together.
 Installers should also reserve the longest pieces for starting spots and ending spots to make the wood flooring look more uniform.

 Filed Under: Flooring Help, Hardwood and Laminate Tagged With: hardwood floor, out of rack, problems with wood floor, wood floor, wood floor installation, wood flooring